 e73 – Critical

-When your thermostat displays error code e73, it indicates that the Rc wire is not getting power.
-This may be as simple as the breaker being switched off, but it could also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+This could be as simple as the breaker being switched off, but it could also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
 If nothing appears to be out of place, it’s best to get in touch with a local professional.